avlando/504_final_project/README.md

 3. Ensure that the words.txt file is present in the same directory as the compiled executable.
 4. Run the compiled executable `./wordle`
-5. follow the on-screen instructions to play the Wordle game.
+5. Follow the on-screen instructions to play the Wordle game.

 # Customization
 - You can adjust the WORD_LENGTH constant in the wordle.cpp file to change the length of the target word.